Sixth Form on/off-site Study

 Mentoring also involves the use of a target setting and tracking system, whereby students and tutors record the outcomes of their mentoring sessions so that they can be reviewed at a later date to assess progress and evaluate the effectiveness of the various strategies discussed.

-There is also a section in the booklet which mirrors the section in the Sixth Form Handbook where students record their Minimum Target Grade for each subject, the results of any internal progress tests, the actual results of completed external modules and estimated final A2 grades.
+There is also a section in the booklet which mirrors the section in the Sixth Form Handbook where students record their Minimum Target Grade for each subject, the results of any internal progress tests, the actual results of completed external modules and estimated final A Level grades.

 Why do we use a Tracking System?